 The most common treatment for splenic MZL is antibody therapy such as rituximab.
 This is often given on its own for splenic MZL.
 It can be very effective.
 You might have an initial course of rituximab to put your lymphoma into remission, followed by maintenance therapy to make your remission last as long as possible.

 Some people with splenic MZL have rituximab combined with chemotherapy.
-This is sometimes called ‘chemo-immunotherapy’.
+This is called ‘chemo-immunotherapy’.
 Combinations that might be used include:

 - rituximab plus bendamustine

 However, your medical team might recommend a different regimen (combination of drugs), or they might ask you if you’d like to take part in a clinical trial.

 If your spleen is very enlarged and your blood counts are very low, your medical team might recommend that you have an operation to remove your spleen (a splenectomy), if you haven’t had it removed already.
 This can relieve symptoms very quickly.
 After having your spleen removed, your body is less able to fight infections, so you need to take precautions to reduce your risk of getting infections.
 You are likely to have long-term antibiotic treatment.

 Side effects of treatment

 Treatments affect people differently.
 Each type of treatment or drug has a different set of possible side effects.
 Your medical team should give you information about the side effects associated with any treatment they recommend for you.
 Ask for more information if you are worried about potential side effects.
 Your medical team can offer advice or prescribe medicines if you experience troublesome side effects during your lymphoma treatment.

 When you are in remission (disappearance or significant shrinkage of lymphoma) after your treatment, or during a period of active monitoring (watch and wait), you have regular follow-up appointments in the clinic.

 - you are recovering well from treatment